-We recently returned from an exciting trip down to Dalton, Georgia to tour the Mohawk Group offices and manufacturing facilities.
-The flight down was a little tedious as flights were delayed and when we finally landed in Atlanta, we ended up sitting on the tarmac for another 45 minutes.
-However, things took a turn for the better once we were finally able to leave the plane.
-A Mohawk rep picked us up and took us to the beautiful Barnsley Resort in Adairsville and after a delicious dinner we enjoyed the night around a bonfire.
+We recently returned from an exciting business trip in Dalton, Georgia USA to tour the Mohawk Group offices and manufacturing facilities.
+The flight down was a little tedious as flights were delayed, however, things took a turn for the better once we arrived at the beautiful Barnsley Resort in Adairsville.
+After a delicious dinner we enjoyed the night around a bonfire.

 Around noon we drove out for our first tour and presentation at the Mohawk Flooring Center.
 Our rep had a little difficulty finding the location and then parked way out in a far off parking lot.
 However, with all the fantastic food, the walk was probably needed.
 It was very interesting hearing their sustainability story which includes recycling everything and producing all their products locally to reduce transportation emissions and ensure quality control and workplace health and safety.
 We also received a brief overview and further information on their products.
 The Mohawk group has acquired many lines which include residential, commercial and hospitality carpet, vinyl tile, sheet vinyl, hardwood and ceramic tile.